jgoergen/Azure202Prep/ImplementCloudIntegrationSolutions/ConfigureAnAppOrServiceWithMicrosoftGraph.md

   * Application permissions are used by apps that run without a user.
 These often grant an app broad privileges within an organization and always require the consent of an administrator.

 * Authenticating your application with admin consent enables you to work with and update a wider range of entities associated with a user.

+* Microsoft Graph permission names follow a simple pattern: **resource.operation.constraint**.
+For example, User.Read grants permission to read the profile of the signed-in user, User.ReadWrite grants permission to read and modify the profile of the signed-in user, and Mail.Send grants permission to send mail on behalf of the signed-in user.

 * You can access users through Microsoft Graph in two ways: